 Before you start your GA4 transition, you need a clear view of what you’re collecting now, and where and how you’re using your UA outputs today.
 First, list the metrics you track in UA.
 Survey business units with access to find out how your organization uses those metrics, particularly where metrics influence KPIs.

-Your audit should also include the other systems and tools that connect to your UA account, such as Google Ads, Google Search Console, Data Studio, and the like.
+Your audit should also include the other systems and tools that connect to your UA account, such as Google Ads, Google Search Console, Looker Studio (formerly Google Data Studio), and the like.

 Be sure to map functionalities, customizations, or enhancements your organization has developed for your UA instance over time.
 You may not be able to reproduce them exactly in GA4, but you’ll need to understand the use cases so you can replicate the results.

 The audit may also be a good time to evaluate the processes your company has in place around tracking, measurement, and analytics in general, as well as the dashboards you use.
 Any dashboard that relies on UA will shift with GA4, so it makes sense to take the time up-front to identify any other improvements or efficiencies that might advance your business goals.

 Step 2: Stand up your new GA4 property

 Google provides detailed instructions for setting up a new GA4 profile and connecting it to your website.
 Once your profile is established, begin connecting the other systems and tools you identified in Step 1 of this article.

 You’ll also need to convert your UA goal metrics to GA4.
 In some cases, this is as simple as figuring out different naming and labeling conventions – for example, if you tracked Signups in UA, you’ll set up the same thing as Conversions in GA4 – while in others you might need to create something new in GA4 or add custom functionality.